lsu-ddem/intro-to-esports/content/7- Entertainment Research/4_Lesson_4/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be introduced to the concept of the origins of media and the importance and relevance of it.
+Students will be introduced to the concept of the origins of media and the importance and relevance of it.

 ### Overview: